clementreiffers/clementreiffers/README.md

 -   Python
 -   Js
 -   MatLab
+-   C++
+-   C#

 ## Currently Working 🔭

 - <a href="https://github.com/clementreiffers/AIEmotionRecognition/tree/main"> AI to recognize emotion from human </a>

 - <a href="https://github.com/clementreiffers/MazeCreator"> Maze Creator (I'm thinking about a method to find a method to resolve it by AI) </a>

-- <a href="https://github.com/clementreiffers/HotelScraping"> HotelScraping.
-This project scraps datas from famous hostel booking websites, and uses them to help all customers to find easier their hostel (corresponding to their specifications).</a> I'm coding it with <a href='https://github.com/Im-Rises/'>Im-Rises</a>, <a href='https://github.com/maaelle/'>maaelle</a>, <a href='https://github.com/meatisdelicious/'>meatisdelicious</a>
+- <a href="https://github.com/clementreiffers/travelling-salesman-problem">travelling-salesman-problem</a> : we use a genetic algorithm to solve the problem, i work with <a href='https://github.com/Im-Rises/'>Im-Rises</a> to code it.

 ## Contact Me 📫